Food Dyes: The Toxic Rainbow

-In keeping with a passion for pure products and a deep love of research, we unearthed troubling information about synthetic food dyes.
+In keeping with my passion for pure products and a deep love of research, I unearthed troubling information about synthetic food dyes.

 In this five-part series entitled Food Dyes: The Toxic Rainbow, we’ll examine the following topics: